marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    * - |check-icon|
      - The Trust Framework must ensure that the identification of an Issuer is unique and unambiguous.
 If there are multiple instances of the same Issuer using the same key material, the Verifier must trust all instances equally.

-The IT Wallet Trust Framework, compliant with OpenID Federation 1.0 [`OID-FED`_], ensures that each entity (e.g., an Issuer) is uniquely identified through cryptographic keys and metadata distributed via the Entity Configuration well-known endpoint.
+The IT Wallet Trust Framework ensures that each entity (e.g., an Issuer) is uniquely identified through cryptographic keys and metadata, as distributed via a verifiable attestation, such as the OpenID Federation Entity Configuration verified within a Trust Chain.

 SR-E-30
 ~~~~~~~